 How can Pilates help?

 Stretching and expanding the spine is a basic concept in Pilates that helps with compression and reduced lung capacity from scoliosis.
 Correcting the use of the abdominal, hip, and back muscles decompresses the spine.
-There are many Pilates mat and apparatus exercises that target these muscle groups, thereby building an awareness of posture and spinal elongation.
+There are many Pilates mat and apparatus exercises that target these muscle groups, thereby building awareness of posture and spinal elongation.
 In addition, Pilates helps patients mobilize the rib cage and breathe deeply, which maximizes breathing function and lung capacity.

-Scoliosis often results in unequal hip alignment that can cause pain and reduce function.
-Building an awareness of even hip height can help patients better manage the condition.
+Scoliosis often results in unequal hip alignment which can cause pain and reduce function.
+Building awareness of even hip height can help patients better manage the condition.
 Pilates exercises train patients to align their hips by recruiting the right muscles around their pelvis and spine.
 Patients correct their hip rotation and twisting by engaging the right muscles.

 In the end.

 Pilates is more than an avenue to fitness.
 It is often the best medicine for body dysfunction, and that includes managing any range of motion loss associated with scoliosis.
-Although, no exercise or physical therapy can fully straighten or stop scoliosis, rehabilitative Pilates successfully improves functional movement.
+Although no exercise or physical therapy can fully straighten or stop scoliosis, rehabilitative Pilates successfully improves functional movement.